-11. COMMITMENTS
+12. COMMITMENTS

-- a) The Trust is committed to pay the Mortgage Administrator a fee of \$1,350 per month. - b) The Trust is committed to pay the Mortgage Manager a monthly fee equal to 1/12th of 2.0% (plus HST) of the amount of the mortgage loans receivable.
-The mortgage management fee may be subject to waiver or adjustment in accordance with the terms of the mortgage management agreement.

-The Trust has also committed to pay a performance fee equal to 20% of the aggregate net returns of the Trust in excess of 8% for the calendar year.

-- c) The Trust may pay a commission to securities dealers in connection with the unit subscriptions of up to 1% of the value of the securities purchased in the unit offering. - d) The Trust may pay mortgage origination fees to the mortgage originator up to 6% of the funded mortgage.
+- a) The Trust is committed to pay the Mortgage Administrator a fee of \$1,550 per month. - b) The Trust is committed to pay the Mortgage Manager a monthly fee equal to 1/12th of 2.0% (plus HST) of the amount of the mortgage loans receivable.
+The mortgage management fee may be subject to waiver or adjustment in accordance with the terms of the mortgage management agreement. - The Trust has also committed to pay a performance fee equal to 20% of the aggregate net returns of the Trust in excess of 8% for the calendar year. - c) The Trust may pay a commission to securities dealers in connection with the unit subscriptions of up to 1% of the value of the securities purchased in the unit offering. - d) The Trust may pay mortgage origination fees to the mortgage originator up to 6% of the funded mortgage.

-12. MATERIAL UNCERTAINTY
+13. MATERIAL UNCERTAINTY

-Certain impacts from the COVID-19 outbreak may have a significant negative impact on the Fund's operations and performance.
+Certain impacts from volatility of prime interest rate may have a significant negative impact on the Trust's operations and performance.
 These circumstances may continue for an extended period of time, and may have an adverse impact on economic and market conditions.
-The ultimate economic fallout from the pandemic, and the long-term impact on economies, markets, industries and individual companies, are not known.
-The extent of the impact to the financial performance and the operations of the Fund will depend on future developments, which are highly uncertain and cannot be predicted.
+The ultimate economic fallout from the volatility of prime interest rate, and the long-term impact on economies, markets, industries and individual companies, are not known.
+The extent of the impact to the financial performance and the operations of the Trust will depend on future developments, which are highly uncertain and cannot be predicted.